dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

 which has low energy for valid states and high energy for invalid states:

-.. table:: Energy for a Boolean NOT Operation as a Penalty.
+.. table:: Energy for a Boolean NOT Operation.
    :name: BooleanNOTAsPenalty

    ===========  ============  ===============  ============